l0r3zz/sloblackswan/content/incident_mgmt_menageri/incident_mgmt_menageri.md

 **What This Means for Our Bestiary:**

 This is where information flow becomes critical.
-Per the Unwritten Laws:
+Per the Unwritten Laws [White, 2025]:

 **Information flows to where it's safe.** If your post-incident review is blameful, engineers will hide what they know.
 You'll get theater, not learning.